PRO2022-Heig/heigvd-pro-01/documentation/process/git.md

   (Note.
 It can be created from another branch if It makes sens, for example: `dev/user-entity/backend`)
 - `dev/login/frontend`: is used for the frontend part and is created from the previous branch `dev/login/backend`.
   (Another branch can be merged into this one to update the code, for example: `dev/frontend`)
-- When the feature is complete on each branch, all its content should be available on the latest branch  <!-- TODO: or with another name? -->
+- When the feature is complete on each branch, all its content should be available on the latest branch
 - Once it's done and verified: merge (pull request) the last updated branch into `develop`
 - If there's error(s) on the merged `develop` branch (due to the new feature), a `dev/login/hotfix` is created to fix the feature then merged again in `develop`.
 - Verifications of the `develop` branch and then merge into `master` for a new release.